c1982/is.go/README.md

 # is.go
-Micro check library for Go
+Micro check library for Go inspired by [Is.js](https://github.com/arasatasaygin/is.js)